m4iccc/Precision-Disk-Analyzer/README.md

 ## 📄 License

-[Optional: Add your chosen license here, e.g., This project is licensed under the MIT License - see the LICENSE file for details]
+This project is licensed under the terms of the **GNU General Public License v3.0**.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+The full license text is also included in the `LICENSE` file in the root of this repository.